lukehornerlong/Accenture/README.md

 This repository is a collection of:
 - **University coursework** and coding assignments
 - **Personal projects** and Experiments, Tools, widgets, and utilities I’ve built to solve everyday problems
+- **Work Experience** documentation of what I learnt during work experiences

 ---